JHU-PL-Lab/www-fpse/coding.md

 * [`sexplib`](https://github.com/janestreet/sexplib) is a library for s-expression conversions, which we will use to serialize and deserialize data.
 * [`cmdliner`](https://erratique.ch/software/cmdliner) is a useful tool for reading command line arguments from your OCaml programs.

+### Coding Style

+* The [FPSE Style Guide](/fpse/style-guide.html) is the standard we will adhere to in the class; it follows general best practices for modern OCaml.
+It will be expected of your code from Assignment 3 and onward.
+* Mutation of any form is strictly disallowed on all assignments.
+This is a hard rule.

 ### Development Environments for OCaml

 We recommend VSCode since it has OCaml-specific features such as syntax highlighting, auto-indent, and lint analysis to make the coding process much smoother.